-The average and median scores for financial management ranged from 5.1 to 7.4.
-No agency received a score of 9 or 10, but some agencies in the Counselling Services/Crisis Intervention, Services for Children, Services for People with Disabilities, and Services for Seniors categories received a score of 8.
-Over half of the agencies in the Counselling Services/Crisis Intervention and Services for Seniors categories received scores of 7.
-Overall, 85 percent of all organizations that participated in the 2010 Donner Awards scored in the 5 to 7 range, suggesting that there is room for improvement in the financial management of many organizations.
-A few agencies in the Counselling Services/ Crisis Intervention, Prevention and Treatment of Substance Abuse, Provision of Basic Necessities, Services for Children, and Services for Seniors categories scored less than 2, indicating poor performance.
+The average and median scores for financial management ranged from 5.1 to 6.5.
+No agency received a score of 9 or 10, and only one agency in the Education category received a score of 8.
+More than a few agencies in the Counselling Services/Crisis Intervention, Education, Provision of Basic Necessities, and Services for People with Disabilites categories scored less than 2, indicating poor performance.
+Overall, 85 percent of all organizations that participated in the 2012 Donner Awards scored in the 5 to 7 range, suggesting that there is room for improvement in the financial management of many organizations.